Reap big benefits for very little effort with these cool season, easy-to-grow plants.

 3. Water.
 Keep the seed bed moist until you have a good crop of seedlings.
 Hopefully the rains are doing this for you.

 4. Watch it grow!

 5. When it's time to plant your summer crops, simply cut the cover crop to the ground and mulch the bed with the chopped up trimmings.
 No need to till or pull up the roots, just dig your planting holes through the trimmings and roots of the cover crop.
 You can cover the trimmings with a layer of compost.
 The cover crop will decompose, returning nutrients and organic matter to the soil.

 If you find the cover crop is getting too tall or begins flowering in earnest, cut it back to a manageable height.
-The legumes are most useful before they put their energy into flowering.
+The legumes are most useful before they put their energy into flowering and setting seed.
 Chop up the trimmings and leave them in the bed.